asciinema/agg/README.md

 Every recording is different so you may need to tweak the lossiness level (`--lossy`), number of colors (`-k`) and other options to suit your needs.

+## Consulting

+I offer consulting services for asciinema project.
+See https://asciinema.org/consulting for more information.

 ## License

 © 2022 Marcin Kulik.